-For many of us, setting aside the recommended six months’ worth of expenses in an emergency savings account to protect ourselves and our loved ones can feel daunting.
+For many of us, setting up an emergency savings account to protect ourselves and our loved ones can feel daunting.

-The truth is, however, with the right mindset and preparation the task is likely not nearly as difficult as you may fear.
+With the right mindset and preparation, however, the task might not be as difficult as you may fear.
 In fact, these five simple steps can help put you on the path to a more financially secure future — no matter what obstacles life may throw your way.

 1. Set money goals that align with your values